-Individual equity vs. social adequacy.
 Another basic principle of the Social Security program is that benefits should balance individual equity and social adequacy.
 Under this principle, the benefit formula takes into account each worker's earnings history, providing higher benefits for higher earnings, but weights the formula in favor of lower-paid workers, so that those whose needs are greater receive disproportionately higher benefits.
 (Other features of the system also contribute to this individual equity-social adequacy balance.)

-Means testing would tilt the balance away from individual equity toward social adequacy by weakening the link between earnings and benefits and by diverting benefits from the better to the less well-off.
-The proper balance between individual equity and social adequacy is a legitimate subject for debate.
+Means testing would tilt the balance away from individual equity toward social adequacy by weakening the link between earnings and benefits and by diverting benefits from the better to the less well-off while holding program costs constant.
+This paper takes no position on whether means testing provides for a more appropriate balance between individual equity and social adequacy, since this is a political question that needs to be debated by the public.

-Disincentives from savings and incentives for consumption.
+DISINCENTIVES FROM SAVINGS AND INCENTIVES FOR CONSUMPTION.
 If income from savings during retirement reduced or eliminated Social Security benefits, participants would have an incentive against savings toward consumption during their working years.
-This would apply not just directly to workers, but also to their employers, who might forego maintaining or improving private retirement plans if their benefits reduced participants' Social Security benefits.
-This outcome would be contrary to the current concern about the low level of national savings and possible consequences for future improvement in labor productivity.
-Productivity has a major impact on the nation's economic well-being as well as the financial health of Social Security, and any factor that negatively impacts productivity could deepen both the nation's and Social Security's financial problems.
-Thus, any direct improvement to Social Security's finances from means testing could be partially offset by the indirect effect of lower national savings.
+This would apply not just to workers, but also to their employers, who might forego maintaining or improving private retirement plans if their benefits reduced participants' Social Security benefits.
+This outcome would be contrary to the goal of raising the low level of national savings and have possible consequences for future improvement in labor productivity.
+Productivity has a major impact on the nation's economic well-being, as well as the financial health of Social Security, and any factor that negatively affects productivity could deepen both the nation's and Social Security's financial problems.
+Any direct improvement to Social Security's finances from means testing therefore could be partially offset by the indirect effect of lower national savings.

-Other unintended incentives.
+OTHER UNINTENDED INCENTIVES.
 If means testing is based on income, people will have an incentive to take lump-sum distributions from employer-sponsored retirement plans and IRAs rather than annuities or periodic installments.
 This could cause some people to spend their retirement savings too soon, leaving them in financial difficulties later in retirement.
+This could increase costs for other means-tested programs, such as Supplemental Security Income (SSI) and Medicaid, offsetting some of the direct savings to Social Security.
 If the income threshold applies to a participant's family, this may be a disincentive for some to get married or stay married.

-Potential for fraud and abuse.
+potential for fraud and abuse.
 Experience with other means-tested programs shows that both assets and income can be hidden, "spent down," or transferred to others.
 Such activity introduces distortions into the economy and can create public suspicion about the integrity of the program.
-A graduated means test, such as the Concord Coalition proposal, can help minimize incentives for fraud and abuse, but with the result of increased administrative complexity.
+A graduated means test, such as the tests described above, can help minimize incentives for fraud and abuse, but with the result of increased administrative complexity.